-If your cat is dragging its bottom on the floor, there will be a medical reason for the behavior.
-We will look at the different reasons for feline scooting, and how to treat the underlying condition.
+If your cat is dragging his bottom on the floor, there will be a medical reason for the behavior.
+We will look at the different reasons for feline scooting, and how it can be effectively treated.

 - 1 Causes of Scooting in Cats

-- 2 Is My Cat Scooting to Mark Their Territory?
+- 2 Is My Cat Scooting to Mark Territory?

 - 3 Do Female Cats Scoot More Than Males?

-- 4 My Cat is Dragging Their Bum on the Floor after Pooping
+- 4 Cat Dragging Bum on the Floor after Pooping

 - 5 My Cat is Scooting after Being Neutered or Spayed